Easy Red Beans and Rice Recipe

 • Add salt and black pepper to taste and parsley.

-• MAKE AHEAD: Can be made 1-2 days ahead of time.
+• MAKE AHEAD: Can be made 1 to 2 days ahead of time.
 Cool thoroughly and refrigerate.

 Red beans and andouille sausage in white Dutch oven after being cooked.